 Electric field-induced dependence

-[51]Field enhanced conductivity is attributed to the strong electric field causing the activation of additional carriers as well as increasing the mobility of carriers.
-The most up-to-date treatment appears to be that of Adamec and Calderwood (A&C, see [31]) in 1975.
-Even so, their model was not significantly different from earlier work carried out in the 1930s, since A&C showed that their model yielded almost identical results to that of Onsager (1934) (see [32]) over the whole range of field strengths from the Ohmic region up to the breakdown of the dielectric.
+Depending on the underlying conduction mechanisms, the electric field-induced dependence of conductivity can vary significantly [51].
+Assuming field enhanced conductivity is attributed to the strong electric field causing the activation of additional carriers as well as increasing the mobility of carriers, a convenient analytical model has been proposed by Adamec and Calderwood (A&C, see [31]) in 1975.
+A&C’s model was not significantly different from earlier work carried out in the 1930s, since it yielded almost identical results to that of Onsager (1934) (see [32]) over the whole range of field strengths from the Ohmic region up to the breakdown of the dielectric.
 The A&C relation between electric field and conductivity is

 where